stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 the townspeople would turn out en masse to pay due homage to his memory.
 Yet I did not view the approaching ceremony with even latent interest.
 Anything that tended to lift me out of my habitual inertia held for me only the promise of physical and mental disquietude.
-In deference to my parents&rsquo; importunings, mainly to give myself relief from their caustic condemnations of what they chose to call my unfilial attitude, I agreed to accompany them.
+In deference to my parents' importunings, mainly to give myself relief from their caustic condemnations of what they chose to call my unfilial attitude, I agreed to accompany them.

-  There was nothing out of the ordinary about my grandfather&rsquo;s funeral unless it was the voluminous array of floral tributes; but this, remember, was my initiation to the solemn rites of such an occasion.
+  There was nothing out of the ordinary about my grandfather's funeral unless it was the voluminous array of floral tributes; but this, remember, was my initiation to the solemn rites of such an occasion.
 Something about the darkened room, the oblong coffin with its somber drapings, the banked masses of fragrant blooms, the dolorous manifestations of the assembled villagers, stirred me from my normal listlessness and arrested my attention.
-Roused from my momentary reverie by a nudge from my mother&rsquo;s sharp elbow, I followed her across the room to the casket where the body of my grandparent lay.
+Roused from my momentary reverie by a nudge from my mother's sharp elbow, I followed her across the room to the casket where the body of my grandparent lay.

   For the first time I was face to face with Death.
 I looked down upon the calm